Modeling Human Driving Behavior through Generative Adversarial Imitation Learning: Generative Adversarial Imitation Learning

 Proposition A.1 of \citet{ho2016generative} shows that this minimum expected risk is connected to the convex conjugate of the cost function regularizer as

-For the connection to GANs, the logistic loss function $\phi(x) = \log(1+e^{-x})$ is chosen.
-Plugging in this loss function into the constructed functions $g_{\phi}$ and $\psi_{\phi}$ gives the following forms (corollary A.1.1 in \citet{ho2016generative}):

-Now, we have seen that there is a connection between the cost function regularizer and the minimum expected risk via the convex conjugate.
-In this case, using the logistic loss, the connection is (as shown by corollary A.1.1 from \cite{ho2016generative}):
+This allows us to build a bridge from binary classification to imitation learning.
+The logistic loss function $\phi(x) = \log(1+e^{-x})$ is chosen.
+In this case, using the logistic loss, the connection is (as shown by corollary A.1.1 from \citep{ho2016generative}):

 If we use the result from \cref{eqn:minrisk_gan} to substitute the expression for the convex conjugate of the cost regularizer into our central optimization objective \cref{eqn:prop_32}, we obtain the GAIL objective function: